FihlaTV/SimpleStackTest/README.md

 This shows one way how to separate fragments on different scope using different stacks based on [simple-stack](https://github.com/Zhuinden/simple-stack/) library.
 If there is any better way feel free to comment.

+There is also parts to demonstrate how Anko can be used in to create UI for the layout and create custom layout which customization can be made

+* Create UI for the layout in view/fragment/activity...
+* Create custom layout which customization can be made using method for some preset behaviour.

 ## What this example serves for?

 Why using multiple stacks to represent application state?
 There is one common scenario to show the use case.